-Sixty-three employees are covered by the CLA for the banking industry, whereas six employees (including four members of the Managing Board) are not covered by the CLA for the banking industry.
+Sixty-nine employees are covered by the CLA for the banking industry, whereas six employees (including four members of the Managing Board) are not covered by the CLA for the banking industry.
 Most of the terms and conditions of employment ensuing from the CLA are applied to the latter category.

 The workplace automation project launched by the bank will enable more employees to work from home in 2020.
-Currently, xx employees have received a laptop.
+Currently, almost all employees have received a laptop.
 From a security perspective, employees involved in the core processes cannot work from a different location.
 This applies to the back office, treasury and public finance.

-The reception duties are being carried out via job-sharing, i.e. by two part-time employees (for which an external party is being used - evt. weglaten).
+The reception duties are being carried out via job-sharing, i.e. by two part-time employees.